United States Nuclear Regulatory Commission - Protecting People and the Environment

 Communication and Correspondence

-Consult the NRC’s cognizant Vendor/Owners Group Project Manager well in advance of submitting a topical report to ensure that the proposed report meets the Criteria for a Topical Report or one of the Exceptions to the Criteria, and to clarify the NRC’s requirements for preparing and submitting the report.
-In addition, request a pre-application meeting with the NRC staff to discuss the proposed topical report before submittal, unless the NRC staff agrees that a pre-application meeting is not needed.
+Interested parties should consult the NRC's cognizant Project Manager well in advance of submitting a topical report to ensure that the proposed report meets the Criteria for a Topical Report or the Exceptions to the Criteria, and to clarify the NRC staff requirements for preparing and submitting the report.
+Details on submitting topical reports can be found in the NRC staff Office Instruction LIC-500.

 To top of page

-Type of Report Number of Copies of Report and Cover Letter
+Type of Report Number of Copies

-3 copies to the cognizant Vendor/Owners Group Project Manager under separate cover
+2 CD copies to the cognizant Vendor/Owners Group Project Manager under separate cover

-3 copies to the cognizant Vendor/Owners Group Project Manager under separate cover
+2 CD copies to the cognizant Vendor/Owners Group Project Manager under separate cover

-Proprietary and nonproprietary versions 1 original of each version to the Document Control Desk*
+1 original hard copy of each version to the Document Control Desk*

 *If a fee exemption is requested, follow the address requirements under Review Fees.